rc2dev/fyodor/README.md

 Also in the configuration file, you can ask the program not to save some books, setting them in `[[output.ignored]]`.

 To configure the application, copy the sample config and edit it.
-It can be placed on the root of this directory as `config.toml` or at `~/.config/fyodor.toml`.
+It can be placed on the root of this directory or at `~/.config/fyodor.toml`.

 ```
 $ cd fyodor
-$ cp config.toml{.sample,}
+$ cp fyodor.toml{.sample,}
-## or cp config.toml.sample ~/.config/fyodor.toml
+## or cp fyodor.toml.sample ~/.config/fyodor.toml
 ```